temenostech/temenos-platform-documentation/docfx_project/home/techguides/add-app-endpoint.md

-# Create new application endpoint #
+# Add new endpoints to an environment #
 This document can be used by technical staff who need to add new endpoints to the T24 application of a Environment in case of adding any custom endpoints or deploying a plugin in the application server of the Environment.

 > [!Note]
 > This guide presumes that an Environment is already created and available. *(In this example, we have created a Environment named DevEnv).*

 **Four** properties are mandatory to create a new endpoint:

 <span style="color:orange">(Please note that the user guide contains <span style="color:blue">**examples**</span> on how to use each of the properties).</span>